 Computer programs have been required to do increasingly more varied things, with the result that their code has become increasingly complex.
 Consequently, the code has become very hard to maintain: a second programmer can’t understand what the first programmer was doing with their code; the first programmer can’t understand their own code a year later.

-The conceptual development of programming languages followed this thread, to bring the code the programmer writes more in line with the concepts that are being modelled within the program.
+The conceptual development of programming languages followed this thread, to bring the code the programmer writes more in line with the concepts that are being modeled within the program.

 Code reusability